Skip to main navigation Skip to search Skip to main content

 Personal information

-dr. Marc Bahlmann currently is employed as assistant professor (tenured) at the Management and Organization department of the School of Business and Economics (SBE).
-In addition to his research activities (see below), Marc teaches several courses at Bachelor's and Master's level.
-Moreover, he supervises the annual Amsterdam Research Project (ARP).
-ARP offers 20 selected Master's students the opportunity to conduct market research in emerging market countries for Western companies.
+Dr. Marc Bahlmann is an assistant professor (tenured) in the Management and Organization Department at the School of Business and Economics (SBE).
+Alongside his research activities, he teaches several courses at both the Bachelor’s and Master’s levels.
+He also supervises the annual Amsterdam Research Project (ARP), which offers 20 selected Master’s students the opportunity to conduct market research for Western companies in emerging markets such as Vietnam, Indonesia, and Colombia

 Research

-His research has been published in, among others, Journal of Economic Geography (Oxford Univ.
-Press), Industrial & Corporate Change (Oxford Univ.
-Press), and Industry & Innovation (Routledge).
+His research has been published in leading academic journals, including Journal of Economic Geography (Oxford University Press), Industrial & Corporate Change (Oxford University Press), and Industry & Innovation (Routledge).

 Teaching